 As the COVID pandemic rages across our world, we have continued to check in with our Guatemala staff about the status of our brothers and sisters in Nimasac.

 On March 19, Martin Maldonado reported that although the economy is slowly starting to open up, there is still a substantial level of food insecurity, and additional relief would be greatly appreciated.
 In response, on March 22, the Esperanza Board allocated $3,000 for our third round of COVID food relief.
 These funds provide 104 families each with 40 pounds of beans, rice, corn, sugar and cereal, and cooking oil.
 On March 23, we then issued an invitation for our supporters to join with us to make our COVID food relief delivery as meaningful as possible.
 A gift of $30 would help us add one more family to the list.
-As of March 24, supporters generously responded by donating over $1050 more, allowing more families to receive food relief.
-The food will be distributed within the next 2-3 weeks.
+As of March 24, supporters generously responded by donating over $1050 more, allowing 150 families to receive food relief, many of them widows and the elderly.
+The food was distributed in early April.

 Together, we are making a difference in our world!
 Thank you!